Questions about the Amish and Agriculture

 Back to FAQ main page

-Why do Amish think so highly of farming?
+Why do Amish think so highly of agriculture?

 Farming is often revered as the “best occupation” for a family, even though farmers are in the minority in many communities today.
 Agriculture is a way that fathers can remain at home and work together closely with the family, rather than leave home daily to a factory or manufacturing job.